fabriciopolito/Codemini/README.md

 **Optional:** Run with PHP built-in server, go to `public` folder and run: `php -S localhost:8080`

-Your index.php must looks like this:
+Your index.php should looks like this:

 ```php
 <?php